-Associate of Science in Human Services (Social Work) - Not for Transfer (AS)
+Associate of Science in Human Services (Social Work) (AS)

 This degree prepares students for entry-level employment in the field of Human Services (Social Work) through the study of legal and ethical issues, theories of practice and human behavior, history of social welfare and current policies.
 Students will acquire skills in critical thinking, case planning, crisis intervention, theory-based assessment, working knowledge of community resources and experience in a human services agency.